matthewh8/social-sentiment-analytics/README.md

 ---

-**Status**: Production-ready Reddit integration, YouTube integration operational, ready for sentiment analysis and PostgreSQL migration.
+**Status**: Production-ready Reddit and YouTube integration with PostgreSQL database, Redis support configured, ready for sentiment analysis and cloud deployment.